jflamy/owlcms4/docs/2210DefineAgeGroupsAndCategories.md

 1. Once we are done with all the categories, we click the blue Update at the topto save the Age Group.
 2. Because this is time consuming, you may prefer to enter the qualifying totals using a spreadsheet.
 See further down on this page.

-## Age Group Competitions
+## Age Group Competitions with Bodyweight Categories

+An Age Group Competitions with Bodyweight Categories is like an IWF competition, but with additional age groups.
+In such competitions, it is often the case that age groups do not overlap (i.e. under-17 athletes will not be considered to be under-20).
+The registration category is used to determine in what group the athletes will compete.
+You can also have additional eligibility categories (for example an "open" category).
+The system will assign the athletes to all the categories they are eligible to, so athletes can win multiple medals.

+> [!TIP]
+>
-> Note: Instead of awarding medals for each bodyweight class, it is possible to have all the athletes in an age group compete together, and get ranked according to a scoring system (Sinclair, Robi, Qpoints, Age-adjusted totals, etc.).
-Please refer to the advanced topic [Score-Based Competitions](ScoreBasedCompetitions) if that is what you are trying to achieve.
-You can also have a championship that has multiple age groups using the same scoring system and award a best lifter based on that scoring system.
+> Note: Instead of awarding medals for each bodyweight class, it is possible to have all the athletes in an age group compete together independently of their weight. owlcms provides several scoring systems (Sinclair, Robi, Q-Points, etc.) Please refer to the advanced topic [Score-Based Competitions](ScoreBasedCompetitions) if that is what you are trying to achieve.

 From the  `Prepare Competition` page, in the `Registration` section,  select the `Define Age Groups and Categories` button.